jk1138/LIRI_BOT/README.md

 # LIRI Bot App

 ## Overview
 In this project I made a LIRI Bot App in Node.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
+In this particular LIRI app the user can discover concert venues for their favorite artist, find songs/artist information with a spotify link, and discover rating information about their favorite movies.

 ### Built with